 1.0 EXECUTIVE SUMMARY

 Booming Boutique is a start-up retail establishment that will sell fashionable clothing to women of the Baby Boom generation.
-Booming Boutique will be located in downtown Pleatsville, Florida, which is a popular retirement and tourist destination.
+We will locate Booming Boutique in downtown Pleasantville, Florida, which is a popular retirement and tourist destination.
 While our initial goal is to open one boutique, expansion plans include potentially franchising our retail store and/or building a well-recognized brand name.
 In turn, we would hope to penetrate a sizable portion of the online retail market.

 1.2 PRODUCTS & SERVICES